Rascalov/Rascalov.github.io/README.md

 <img alt="Moodle Scraper Icon" src="https://raw.githubusercontent.com/Rascalov/Rascalov.github.io/master/images/MoodleScraperIcon.png">

+#### A certificate issue
+On the 21st of September 2020, I encountered an SSL handshake issue that ruined the server connection to moodle.
+From what I gather, Moodle renewed/updated their certificate and both htmlunit and Jsoup could not update their end.

+HtmlUnit has an option to disable SSL related problem, but Jsoup does not.
+I ended up using a static initialize method to make sure all certificates were to be allowed.
+This, I consider a workaround, not a solution.
+But it worked all the same.

+## Word Learner: The sequel
+For my php courses, I created a website where you could make word lists and use them for memory exercises.
+The php site was hot garbage, but the idea was cute.
+So in the coming weeks, I will decide whether to improve upon it or get some other project rolling.

 ## Docker
 Wtf is the big deal about this shit?
 Never understood its goal, but fuck it.
 A lot of employers pay you if you understand how to work with it.
 So I will attempt to get the hang of it.